Radiocycle21/SQL_Practice_Portfolio/README.md

 All problems are solved using the database schema and sample data provided in this repository.

+I've focused on solving all the problems using MS SQL Server.
+However, I've added files for MySQL as well.

 I'm committed to adding to this repository on a daily basis to showcase my continued learning and skill development.

 --------------------------------------------------------------------------------------------------------------------

+Day: 0
 Number of Problems solved: 0

 --------------------------------------------------------------------------------------------------------------------